 In response to the Rule, the Company reviewed its operations to determine which parts of its business, if any, may be subject to the disclosure requirements of the Rule.
-As provided by the Rule, this process did not include products that were not entered into the stream of commerce in the calendar year ended December 31, 2016, or products manufactured or contracted to be manufactured by entities acquired by the Company after April 2015.
-As a result of the process discussed in greater detail below, the Company determined that the following products were subject to the disclosure requirements of the Rule for the calendar year 2016:
+As provided by the Rule, this process did not include products that were not entered into the stream of commerce in the calendar year ended December 31, 2017, or products manufactured or contracted to be manufactured by entities acquired by the Company after April 2016.
+As a result of the process discussed in greater detail below, the Company determined that the following products were subject to the disclosure requirements of the Rule for the calendar year 2017:

-- · Electromechanical solutions manufactured or contracted to be manufactured by DEM Manufacturing; - · Avnet Design Kits manufactured or contracted to be manufactured by Avnet; - · Development boards manufactured or contracted to be manufactured by EBV; - · ArchiTech Boards manufactured or contracted to be manufactured by Avnet Silica; and - · Development boards and display solutions manufactured or contracted to be manufactured by MSC Technologies.
+- · Electromechanical solutions manufactured or contracted to be manufactured by DEM Manufacturing; - · Avnet Design Kits manufactured or contracted to be manufactured by Avnet; - Development boards manufactured or contracted to be manufactured by EBV; - ArchiTech Boards manufactured or contracted to be manufactured by Avnet Silica; - Development boards and display solutions manufactured or contracted to be manufactured by MSC Technologies; and - Development boards and accessories contracted to be manufactured by Shenzhen Embest Technology.